Homework for Preschool, Pre-K, or Kindergarten

 - Shape Flash Cards: You can also find free, printable shape flash cards on-line.
 Just print, laminate, cut, hole punch, and put on rings.

-You can download free calendars here that you can customize to meet your needs.
-In each space on the calendar indicate which activities you want parents to focus on each night.
+You can download free calendars online that you can customize to meet your needs.
+In each space on the calendar indicate which activities you want parents to focus on each night, this helps parents from becoming overwhelmed.
 At the bottom of each space on the calendar there is a place for parents to sign indicating they have helped their child complete the assigned tasks.
 You can mark each space with a stamp or sticker to indicate your acknowledgement of homework completion.
-The homework calendars are kept in our BEAR books and carried back and forth by the child each day in his or her
+The homework calendars are kept in our BEAR books and carried back and forth by the child each day in his or her backpack.

 If this method is too much for you then you may prefer the simpler Reading Log method.